vkopio/django-library-manager/README.md

 #### Directory and file structure
 In addition to the default Django app structure, models are divided to their own files to avoid a single bloated file.
-Also, there is the `sample` directory which contains "business" logic not specific to Django.
-This helps testing as the whole application is not needed to be imported in order to test the business logic.
+Also, there is the `sample` directory which contains "business" logic.

 Test directory structure mimics the app structure rather than is divided by test types.